jimmylle/LightNovel_Scrapper/README.md

 Personal Project

 --------------------
+1.2
+Now creates a pdf directly from the chapter on the website, but only works for pages hosted directly on BakaTsuki and not other websites.
+Using iText Library under GNU Affero General Public License.

 1.1
 Now using a BakaTsuki api to get the info.
 Also created a GUI to help but it's not finished.